How to create transparent and accountable teams

 Provide performance feedback

-If you’re the team leader or manager, first, you’ll need to make some reporting rules clear: How often does the team need to provide updates on project progress?
-And in format should the updates be?
+How often does the team need to provide updates on project progress?
+In what format should the updates be?

 A great solution is to ask for timesheets showing what the team worked on every week, every other week, or at the end of the month.